shreesha00/nand2tetris/README.md

 # nand2tetris
-This course is being completed as a requirement for CS2300 course at IITM
+As part of the CS2300 - Foundations of Computer Systems Design course at IITM